noselusbe/noselus-frontend/Readme.md

 # NosElus Frontend application

-This the frontend application for the
+This the frontend application for the Noselus.be application

 ## Tools